mellowtel-inc/mellowtel-js/README.md

 **How?**

-AI labs & startups need to scrape the web to train their models.
+AI labs & startups need to access the web to train their models.
 They need a lot of publicly available data, and they need it fast.
 Mellowtel provides them with a way to access the internet at scale, by using a decentralized network of consensual users.
 You get a share of the revenue for providing access to your users' unused internet.

 # Key Features 🎯